trust is the invisible lifeline that connects us to forming safe relationships – with ourself, with others, and the world.

-within you
+within yourself

 we need the ability of trust in almost every aspect of our lives.